polterguy/polterguy.github.io/tutorials/magic-captcha-outperforming-google-2567-times/index.md

 })();
 ```

-The point about the above code is that it's a mathematical _"trapdoor"_, which forces the client to create thousands of SHA256 value to generate a valid token, based upon a challenge returned by the server.
-Creating one SHA256 is very fast, but creating 5,000 SHA256 values is where it starts to become a expensive from a CPU perspective.
+The point about the above code is that it's a mathematical _"trapdoor"_, which forces the client to create thousands of SHA256 values to generate a valid token, based upon a challenge returned by the server.
+Creating one SHA256 is very fast, but creating 5,000 SHA256 values is where it starts to become expensive from a CPU perspective.

 The server on the other hand can easily verify the token by creating a single SHA256, while the client needs to generate thousands of SHA256 values to create a valid token.